 Stop Blowing It: Taking a Holistic Approach to Broadband Planning

-I’m not sure how it started, but somehow the broadband industry has lost its way with regard to developing strategies to meet community needs.
-A focus on mapping and filling availability gaps has not given adequate attention to the bigger picture of innovation, productivity, and competitiveness.
+There is a misalignment between the broadband industry and developing strategies to meet community needs.
+The focus on the private sector business case to assess network return on investment has not incentivized community innovation, productivity, and competitiveness.
 Progress has been made, but the path has been reactive, not proactive.
 Broadband providers have failed to creatively engage a critical element in the broadband marketplace – the consumer.

 Meanwhile, in the broadband marketplace we are blowing it.
 Instead of understanding BOTH supply and demand, instead of taking the time to be proactive, broadband ‘planning’ often takes a reactive path that simply addresses availability challenges.
 A more proactive approach includes consumer demand, now and what it may become.
 Ford and Jobs based their product design on potential demand, not just current demand.
 They also took steps to drive demand as many consumers don’t know the potential value of the product or service (the innovation).
 The gap between current demand and potential demand is the innovation gap.